louisecchan/central-perk/README.md

 # Central-Perk POS 👨‍👨‍👧‍👧

-**Coffee Shop Point-of-Sale App** — a lightweight, stylish POS web application for coffee shops, inspired by the iconic *Central Perk* café from *Friends*!
+**Coffee Shop Point-of-Sale App** — a lightweight POS web application for coffee shops, inspired by the iconic *Central Perk* café from *Friends*!

 ## Demo